aurora-arg/pyebfgen/README.md

 can connect via Port 6667 for non-secure, or use Port 6697 for SSL.

 ## changelog
+v 1.0.2 - Blank State option
+  - Allow the VEC state to be set to a blank (note, blank Applicant state will fail).

 v 1.0.1 - Operator
   - Add check for operator class filled in